Jump To Section

 Check and Seal Around Pipes

 Seal drippy pipes under the sink and caulk around your bathtub and toilet.
-Also, seal any crawl spaces that might make a lovely home for a nasty mouse.
+Also, seal any crawl spaces that might make a lovely home for a mouse.

-If you see one mouse, there are countless more you aren’t seeing.Be on alert and notice signs of fecal matter, food that’s been tampered with and hollow sounds in the walls of your home.
-When mice are overwhelming present, you will be able to hear scratching and squeaking sounds within your walls.
+If you see one mouse, there are countless more you aren’t seeing.
+Be on alert and notice signs of droppings, food that’s been tampered with, and hollow sounds in the walls of your home.
+When mice are overwhelmingly present, you will be able to hear scratching and squeaking sounds within your walls.

 Contact Us To Become Pest Free Today!